alanpich/tvImagePlus/docs/usage.md

 !!! caution "Caution"
     You must enable this option if you do not specify an output chunk in the output options or if you use the `[[+url]]` placeholder in the specified output chunk.
-    Otherwise the image will not be cropped/truncated and the original image path will be returned.
+    Otherwise, the image will not be cropped/truncated and the original image path will be returned.

+#### Thumb URL Issues

+If you use Image+ in a multiple language site with different base URL context settings, you have to set the system setting `phpthumbof.cache_url` to `/`.
+Otherwise, the generated thumbnail path will contain the `{base_url}` prefix.

 ## Snippet